Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 - select all zones
 - select the loadbalancer sg
 - Listener: 80

-  PS: you can add a Listener on port 443 (https), but you will need to add an ACM certificate issued in the same region and this costs some dollars.
+_NOTE: you can add a Listener on port 443 (https), but you will need to add an ACM certificate issued in the same region and this costs some dollars.<br>_
-  Please Note that the load balancer itself is listening on port 80 (http) while the target group is listening on port 8080 the same as the tomcat server running on the app-instance.
+**_Please Note that the load balancer itself is listening on port 8 (http) while the target group is listening on port 8080 the same as the tomcat server running on the app-instance._**

 #### 19. Now, we are done with our migration process.